PeterMarshall29/book1/jupyternotebooks/introduction_to_pointers.md

 ***

-Note that `==` compares addresses (pointer values) when applied to pointers, and not the values pointed to.
+Note that `==` compares addresses (pointer values) when applied to pointers, and not the values of the objects pointed at by the pointers.

 ***
 Every value of pointer type is one of the following:
-* A pointer to an object or function (in which case the pointer is said to point to the object or function)
+* A pointer to an object or function (in which case the pointer is said to point to the object or function).
-* A pointer past the end of an object
+* A pointer past the end of an object.
-* The null pointer value for that type
+* The null pointer value for that type.
-* An invalid pointer value
+* An invalid pointer value.

 ***
 A pointer that points to an object represents the address of the first byte in memory occupied by the object.

 A pointer past the end of an object represents the address of the first byte in memory after the end of the storage occupied by the object.

-Note that two pointers that represent the same address may nonetheless have different values.???

 ````{syntax-end}
 ````